stabix/stabix/doc/slip_transmission.rst

    *Figure 3 : Distribution of m' parameter in function of angles values.*

   .. figure:: ./_pictures/Schemes_SlipTransmission/mprime_values_vs_misorientation.png
-   :scale: 65 %
+   :scale: 50 %
    :align: center

-   *Figure 4 : Distribution of m' parameter calculated for prismatic <a> slip systems in function of  misorientation angle.*
+   *Figure 4 : Distribution of m' parameter calculated for a) basal vs basal slip systems, b) basal vs prismatic <a> slip systems and c) prismatic <a> vs prismatic <a> slip systems in function of misorientation angle.*

    A resistance factor of the grain boundary can be described by the following equation :